Yutsuro/OKS/README.md

 `area` is the mean of the number of pixels of the object (such as person) in the picture.

-Sometimes it should be the mean of "area" in your COCO annotation.
+Sometimes it may be the mean of "area" in your COCO annotation.